openebs-archive/openebs-docs/docs/ugcstor.md

 cstor-disk 13s
 ```

-Verify cStor Pool is created successfully using the following command.
+Verify if cStor Pool is created successfully using the following command.

 ```
 kubectl get csp